 My own threat model for state surveillance

-So, I'm concerned with the recent behaviour of the Australian state.
-As a bit of largely irrelevent background here, I am not a tinfoil-hat libertarian who thinks that all state power is a priori bad.
+So, I’m concerned with the recent behaviour of the Australian state.
+As a bit of largely irrelevant background here, I am not a tinfoil-hat libertarian who thinks that all state power is a priori bad.
 I think there is a role for police and security services.
-Indeed, I'm not a fan of acts of terrorism, which are one of the things that can exploit encrypted communication.
+Indeed, I’m not a fan of acts of terrorism, which are one of the things that can exploit encrypted communication.

 At the same time, I think that any power tends to accumulate, including state power, and as such needs to be balanced by checks and oversights.
-In an in-principle democratic state like Australia, that means democractic oversight, which seems to being ant-mined by the state for partisan convenience.
-After a series of uses of the Federal Police for partisan political ends, the government has responded by granting themselves increased power to sieze information while criminalizing public oversight of that power, and consolidating power in the hands of fewer people.
+In an in-principle democratic state like Australia, that means democratic oversight, which seems to being ant-mined by the state for partisan convenience.
+After a series of uses of the Federal Police for partisan political ends, the government has responded by granting themselves increased power to seize information while criminalising public oversight of that power, and consolidating power in the hands of fewer people.
 This trend suggests it is worth investing in state-resistant infrastructure now, while we still can.

 Open source encrypted communications

 So, it is harder, for now, for states to inject spyware into open-source systems than into closed commercial ones.
 Not impossible, mind you, and it will get easier as the backdoor infrastructure improves.
 Note also that many linux kernels include suspicious closed-source drivers and so on.
-Anyway, let's have a look at some in-principle ways to set up open-source communication mechanisms, which we might suppose are at the very least troublesom.
+Anyway, let’s have a look at some in-principle ways to set up open-source communication mechanisms, which we might suppose are at the very least troublesome.